-- Promote the establishment of the framework conditions necessary for a global transition to renewables
+- Promote the establishment of the political and economic framework conditions necessary for a global transition to renewables

 - Support knowledge transfer and scientific co-operation

 - Foster exchange and co-operation with the private sector

 Desert Energy is simply the term for all energy produced in deserts.
 Deserts have been unproductive lands in the past, with no agriculture.
 But in the 21st Century we do not only need to feed soon to be 10 billion people.
 They have a hunger for energy as well.